madelinelimm/CookiecutR/README.md

 # myRenv
+myRenv project is created on R version 4.1.2 (2021-11-01) and RStudio 2021.09.2.
 This is a project that uses RENV package in R.

 # Installing
 Install cookiecutter to clone this project more conveniently.